AparGarg99/Data_Harvesting_with_Python/README.md

 **Note:** *The code may not work forever since the page elements are subject to change.*

 **Additional Note:** These scraping projects are strictly for research purposes.
-It is not intended for commercial use or resale of any kind.
+They are not intended for commercial use or resale of any kind.